Just Voices: Building mainstream justice workforce capability around the NDIS through lived experience

 This project will work with people with disability and experience of the justice system to design and develop workforce initiatives for the mainstream justice workforce.

-The CIJ is pleased to announce that we have recently been funded to deliver the “Just Voices Project: Building mainstream justice workforce capability around the NDIS through lived experience”, commissioned by the Department of Justice and Community Safety.
-This project will work with people with disability and experience of the justice system to design and develop workforce initiatives for the mainstream justice workforce.
+This project, commissioned by the Department of Justice and Community Safety, works with people with disability and experience of the justice system to design and develop workforce initiatives for the mainstream justice workforce.
 In this project, the CIJ have partnered with KPMG to bring together our expertise in disability justice, working with people with lived experience, co-design, and workforce capability development.

 Just Voices aims to build the capability of the justice workforce to: